elysiajs/documentation/docs/essential/scope.md

 By default, hook and schema will apply to **current instance only**.

-Elysia has an encapsulation scope for to prevent unintentional side effects.
+Elysia has an encapsulation scope to prevent unintentional side effects.

 ## Scope
 Scope type is to specify the scope of hook whether is should be encapsulated or global.